haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

 *  Better way to [manage and synchronize](#cloud-confman-over) the configuration across your Integration, Staging, and Production environments.
 *  Less time required to [build](#cloud-confman-scd-over) and deploy your project by moving static file deployment from deploy to the build phase.
 Your site is in maintenance mode until deployment completes.
 For details, see [Deployment Process]({{ page.baseurl }}/cloud/reference/discover-deploy.html).
 *  Sensitive data is automatically added into an environment variables file (`/app/etc/env.php`).
-You can also manually add sensitive environment variables using the Project Web Interface, the CLI, or directly in the Magento Admin.
-For example, payment processor passwords and API keys.
+You can also manually add sensitive environment variables using the Project Web Interface, the CLI, or directly in the Magento Admin. 例如， payment processor passwords and API keys.

 These methods are optional, but strongly recommended.
 The process ensures faster deployments and consistent configurations across your environments.